Reactivity with Signals Learn how Semantic UI uses signals to produce reactivity cpu Guide

 counter.increment();

-Learn more about reactivity in components in the dedicated component reactivity section.
+Learn more about using reactivity within components in the dedicated Component Reactivity guide.

 const createComponent = ({ self, reaction, signal }) => ({